 - 2018 Chevrolet Suburban

 - 2020 Chevrolet Suburban

-The only real report to note here is in the 1997 Suburban, as one person had to have their transmission replaced for almost $4,000 at 55,000 miles.
-This is something to keep in mind, but probably shouldn’t deter you from buying the model as it seems to have been a one-off issue.
+The only actual report is in the 1997 Suburban, as one person had to have their transmission replaced for almost $4,000 at 55,000 miles.
+This is something to keep in mind but probably shouldn’t deter you from buying the model as it seems to have been a one-off issue.